A Society Where Interfaith Cooperation is the Norm

-That’s interfaith cooperation, and it’s the key to transforming this religiously diverse society into a more just, kind, and pluralistic nation.
-IFYC is working to make it the norm and not the outlier in American life.
+That’s interfaith cooperation and it’s the key to transforming this religiously diverse society into a more just, kind, and pluralistic nation.
+IFYC is working to make it the norm, not the exception, in American life.

-IFYC partners with American colleges and universities, because campus is where educators and students engage the complex ideas that will shape our country’s future.
+Since then, we have made college and university campuses the center of our strategy; working where the minds and values of emerging leaders are shaped and conversations take place that steer broad cultural change.
+Campus is where students and educators engage the complex ideas that will shape our country’s future.
 It’s where young people learn to be citizens and leaders.
 It’s where issues of diversity and difference are explored intellectually and experienced personally and up-close.
-Campuses are environments that model the highest ideals of civil society alongside some of the most divisive conflicts that we’re grappling with as a country.
+It’s an environment that can model the highest ideals of civil society alongside some of the most divisive conflicts that we’re grappling with as a nation.